kjd-guardiano/CPSC-455-SecureChat-Group-11/README.md

 All connections occur via WebSocket Secure over HTTPS.

 ### User Authentication
 Basic authentication occurs via a username and password.
 Passwords are not stored on the server.
 In order to create an account, enter a username and password to the Sign Up form at the bottom of the landing page and click the sign-up button.
 From there, you can use the same login combination to log in.
 Protections for authentication also exist, such as brute force protection, end-to-end encryption, and chat logs that can be reviewed.
+Passwords are also stored on the server through hashing + salting, for security.

 ### Rate Limiting
 Rate-limiting occurs both for initial connections (accessing the server) and messaging.
 Messages are not sent to their target destination when rate-limiting is enabled, shown on both console and as a message directly to the rate-limited user.